-The wells are as close as possible to the recharge basins and holding ponds to enable early detection of contaminant releases (see Figures 12.31.1).
+The wells are as close as possible to the recharge basins and holding ponds to enable early detection of contaminant releases (see Figures 12.28.1).
 The monitoring program consists of one upgradient and six downgradient wells near the recharge basins.
 Three of the wells are near the emergency holding ponds.
 The monitoring network will be adequate for meeting the acceptable risk levels of stakeholders.

-As defined in the SPDES permit, the six wells monitoring the recharge basin area are sampled annually (see Table 12.31.2).
+As defined in the SPDES permit, the six wells monitoring the recharge basin area are sampled annually (see Table 12.28.2).
 The groundwater samples are analyzed for total metals with the following metals being reported to NYSDEC under the SPDES permit: copper, iron, lead, mercury, nickel, silver, and zinc.

-Table 12.31.2.
-Comparison of 2023 and 2024 Sampling Programs - SPDES Monitoring Program
+Table 12.28.2.
+Comparison of 2024 and 2025 Sampling Programs - SPDES Monitoring Program

-and the transfer of the transf

-Well 2023 Sampling Frequency 2024 Sampling Frequency Affected Parameters
+Well 2024 Sampling Frequency 2025 Sampling Frequency Affected Parameters

 039-87(a) Annual Annual None

 039-88 (b) Annual Annual None

 039-89 (b) Annual Annual None

 048-08 (b) Annual Annual None

 048-09 (b) Annual Annual None

 048-10 (b) Annual Annual None

 039-115 (b) Annual Annual None

 039-90 (c) None None